toralf/torutils/README.md

 ### Installation

 The instructions belongs to the IPv4 variant.
-They can be applied in a similar way for the IPv6 script.
+They can be applied in a similar way for the IPv6 script

 If the parsing of the Tor config (line [139](ipv4-rules.sh#L139)) doesn't work for you then: